jia-xiaodong/ExoticTeaser/README.md

 # ExoticTeaser
-Used as a relax leisure when tired from work.
-A sprite will pop up and dance on Desktop
+Used as a relaxing, leisure approach when tired from work.
+A sprite will pop up and dance on Desktop The sprite is actually a mp4 movie clip that can be played by Apple video framework.
+This movie has an alpha channel which will be combined (composition filter) with normal picture.
+In short, the whole working technology is like "green-screen" in movie industry.

 Controls:
 > space-bar to pause/play video.